Rutherford High School (New Jersey): Curriculum and facilities

 Rutherford High offers courses ranging from Honors classes to Advanced Placement (AP) classes for college credit.
 The elective classes are also offered, ranging from classes of technology, to those that are career-related as well.
 The school contains a television studio that is used for morning announcements in homeroom and sends out feeds for the local public access station.
 There is a newly expanded library with 23 computers and over 20,000 books.
 Two gyms house athletic programs and physical education classes.
 Located on the East Wing of the school features a half-size Olympic-style swimming pool currently leased by the YMCA of the Meadowlands.
 It is also used by the Rutherford Bulldogs Swim Team.

 Student life

 A typical day at Rutherford High starts at 7:50 AM when homeroom starts.
 School is in session five days a week.
-There are 7 blocks, consisting of 57 minutes classes that are on a rotating block schedule and one lunch period.
+There are 7 blocks, consisting of 57-minute classes that are on a rotating block schedule and one lunch period, ending the day at 2:48 PM.
 Extra-curricular activities include an abundance of clubs, academic groups, and music programs.